Application Information, MIT Bellingham

 Important Application Dates:

 3. Meet the Basic Skills requirement.
 This may be met by: a) taking the WEST-B exam, b) SAT scores, and/or c) ACT scores.
 There is no minimum score requirement for admission.
-See the Woodring admissions website: wce.wwu.edu/admissions/basic-skills.
+See the Woodring admissions website: wce.wwu.edu/admissions/basic-skills for more details or alternate test options for out-of-state applicants.
 Scores need to be sent from testing site by the application deadline.

 - Baccalaureate degree (or degree completed prior to program start date).